HDCong/SoftwareDesign-Deadline04-PluginInJava/readme.md

 4. Build Plugin External.
 Copy file .class after build to project Using Plugin

 5. To load class external at runtime.
-Define a ClassLoader , then get all file .class in folder contain (In this case, the class is not belong any package)
+Define a ClassLoader , then get all file .class in folder contain (In this case, the class dose not belong any package)

 ## References: